PilySwatch/weather-app/README.md

 </p>

 Note that background images will change based on the weather in the city you are searching.
-The collection of these images was collected from [Unsplash](https://unsplash.com/).
+The collection of these images was obtained from [Unsplash](https://unsplash.com/).

 # 🚀 Getting started